Our Story Thus far…

 Developed a website, and designed, printed and distributed a very attractive brochure.
 Held an information evening for the public, and participated in radio interviews and presentations to various community groups and organizations.

 Agreed that our community members will generally be 55 and over.

 Early in the project we realized that the site chosen would indicate the number of possible units plus common spaces.
-As of 2018 we are planning 11 self-contained units and common spaces in an apartment-style building.
+In 2018 we planned 11 self-contained units as well as common space in an apartment-style building.

 Surveyed participants regarding their space and amenity needs.

 Investigated a number of properties, and realized the challenge of finding a large enough property within walking distance of downtown Perth.

 Communicated with town officials, lawyers, architect, bank personnel, builders and consultants.

 After researching several ownership options we agreed to adopt a condominium ownership structure.